alikadir/javascript-runner-safari-extension/README.md

-### Also, It is a Chrome extension 🎉
+### Also, It is a Chrome extension, Firefox Add-on, Edge Extension and Safari Web Extension 🎉
-The files in the path `"javascript-runner-safari-extension Extension/Resources/"` are standard files of the Chrome extension.
+The files in the path `"javascript-runner-safari-extension Extension/Resources/"` are standard files of the WebExtension (supports Chrome, Firefox, Edge, Safari).

 Open the Extension Management page by navigating to `chrome://extensions`